ishehadeh/smp/report/progress.typ

 Union types have some parts implemented in the type checker, but there is no syntax for them, and the type checking is fairly rudimentary.

 === Polymorphism Types
-Although the syntax is implemented, parametric polymorphism is unsupported in the typechecker.
+Although the syntax is implemented, parametric polymorphism is unsupported in the type checker.
 Subtype polymorphism is partially implemented, but broken.

 === Integer Range Types
 While partially implemented, integer range types are unchecked.